What is LGV?

 If you test positive for rectal Chlamydia further tests will need to be done to check if it is LGV.
 If you catch LGV before it reaches stage 3, it is easily treated with antibiotics.

-Using condoms with guys for fucking/dildos use and making sure these are changed between guys will help protect you, as will using fresh gloves for arse play and a dam for rimming.
+Using condoms with guys for sex/dildos use and making sure these are changed between guys will help protect you, as will using fresh gloves for anal play and a dam for rimming.
 Washing your hands with soap and water immediately after sex can also help prevent transmission, especially if having sex with multiple partners.

 For HIV positive guys the sores may be more severe, this is due to a weaker immune system.
 LGV can also increase your viral load, making it easier to pass HIV on to partners.